 - 12. There are major differences between individual perceptions regarding the ease and quality of available data.
 As an example, one might consider the tonnage of nitrogen that is removed annually via crop harvest. - a.
 Almonds, with many years of focused research and simple cropping systems, have good and readily available information regarding harvested yield (meat, husks, plus shells) and removed nitrogen, plus an estimate of annual nitrogen uptake for wood growth. - b.
-A very similar crop pistachios has similar information, but that information is not readily available to the public. - c.
-The members of the Panel are not aware of readily available, easily usable information regarding harvested nitrogen/acre for a wide range of crops.
+A very similar crop pistachios has similar information.
+But that information is not readily available to the public. - c.
+The members of the Expert Panel do not have readily available, easily usable information regarding harvested nitrogen/acre for a wide range of crops.
 This is especially true of produce crops (broccoli, lettuce, cauliflower) which have widely different pack-out rates, in which yield is expressed as boxes per acre rather than tons/acre, seasons are highly variable in duration, and the percentage of vegetative matter that is harvested can change drastically depending upon the market.

 - d.
-For most crops, most farmers do not presently track the amount of harvested nitrogen.
-Rather, they are accustomed to a completely different way of thinking about nitrogen.
+For most crops, farmers have little-or-no idea of the tonnage of harvested nitrogen.
+Rather, they are accustomed to a completely different way of thinking.
 Typical extension service recommendations are based on the amount of nitrogen needed to produce a crop rather than on harvested nitrogen rates.
 Or, recommendations may be based on some type of leaf or petiole sample results at specific growth stages.
 Reporting or accounting for harvested nitrogen is a completely new concept for farmers of a much higher difficulty than what they are currently doing. - e.
 The further one moves from the field into research and academia, testimony indicates that the idea of accounting for harvested nitrogen sounds more and more simple. - 13.
-Regulatory actions should consider the following: - a.
-There are no direct measurements or metrics currently available that can be used to determine good from bad management practices in the context of agricultural, non-point source discharges related to growing crops (i.e., one cannot accurately measure the mass flux of nutrients and dissolved minerals below the crop root zone on a field scale). - b.
+There are some critical flaws in the current regulatory approaches, because they do not take into account three overarching observations of fact: - 1.
+There are no direct measurements or metrics currently available that can be used to determine good from bad management practices in the context of agricultural, non-point source discharges related to growing crops (i.e., one cannot measure the mass flux of nutrients and dissolved minerals below the crop root zone on a field scale). - 2.
 There are no surrogate measurements (i.e., proxies for direct measurements) currently available that can be used to determine mass flux of nutrients and dissolved minerals below the crop root zone on a field scale.
-Inherent errors and uncertainties far exceed needed precision. - c.
+Inherent errors and uncertainties far exceed needed precision. - 3.
 The Irrigated Lands Regulatory Program (ILRP) and Dairy General Order data collection efforts that relate to nitrogen mass accounting (Nutrient Management Plan, Farm Template, etc.) assume that data collected on the farm accurately document actual conditions.
-That assumption is often incorrect.
+That assumption is incorrect.

 The current regulatory approach requires the regulated community to carry out enormous data collection and investigative efforts with questionable utility and no indication that they will be successful in protecting groundwater quality.
 In other words, the Water Boards are over-tasked by their legislative charge to protect beneficial uses of groundwater in the context of the ILRP and other agricultural orders (e.g., the Dairy General Order).
-This suggests the value of a paradigm shift.
+This informs the critical need for a paradigm shift.

-The Panel recommends that a new paradigm be developed and proposes a framework in Section 3.2.
+The Expert Panel recommends that a new paradigm be developed and proposes a framework in Section 3.2.
 In summary, the new paradigm places emphasis on training/education, irrigation and nitrogen management plans, and concise reporting.